MicrosoftDocs/ATADocs/ATPDocs/security-assessment-do-not-expire-passwords.md

 # Security assessment: Do not expire passwords

+> [!TIP]
+> We highly recommend moving your organization to a password-less strategy.
+For more information, see [Password-less strategy - Windows Security | Microsoft Learn](/windows/security/identity-protection/hello-for-business/passwordless-strategy).
+>

 ## Why is the 'Password never expires` attribute a risk?

 Having the **Password never expires** attribute configured poses risks like weakened password security, increased exposure to credential theft, compliance and audit failures, and potential delays in incident response and recovery.